Darn Tough logo among Merino Wool fibers from making merino wool socksDarn Tough sticker logo among Merino Wool fibers from making merino wool socks

 Women's Run No Show Tab Ultra-Lightweight Running Sock

-1903 women's hiker micro crew hiking sock in plum heather with pink toe/heel accents and darn tough mountain detail
+1903 women's hiker micro crew hiking sock in Bark with rose toe/heel accents and darn tough mountain detail

 Women's Hiker Micro Crew Midweight Hiking Sock